Rubis-Mecenat/rubis-mecenat/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

+= 6.7.3 (2024/03/01) =
+* Update: Better translations.
+* Update: Safer logs system.
+* Info: We are working hard on Media Cleaner.
+If you want to share some love, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
+Thank you so much! 💖

+= 6.7.2 (2024/02/02) =
+* Add: "Create Batch" feature for Filesystem scans, streamlining the scanning process.
+* Add: "Delete Permanently" option in trash tab for targeted item management.
+* Add: Tooltip for repair mode to enhance user understanding and interaction.
+* Fix: Option to disable OB Cleaning.
+* Fix: Corrected dashboard media link functionality for subdirectories.
+* Fix: Resolved issues with backslash replacement on multiple occurrences for more accurate processing.

+= 6.7.0 (2024/01/13) =
+* Add: New 'check-live' argument for WP-CLI.
+* Add: Import and Export of the settings.

+= 6.6.9 (2023/12/05) =
+* Add: Expert Mode for advanced users.

+= 6.6.8 (2023/11/18) =
+* Add: Support for ACF File Field based on IDs.
+* Add: Repair Mode for Filesystem Scan (use this carefully, still in beta).
+* Update: Much better "References" section in the Dashboard, with additional filters.
+* Update: Various additional enhancements, maybe you'll notice! 😊
+* Add: Support for Academy LMS.

+= 6.6.7 (2023/09/21) =
+* Update: Enhanced the get_references_for_post_id function.
+* Update: Code cleaning.

+= 6.6.6 (2023/09/14) =
+* Add: The get_reference_for_media_id and get_references_for_post_id functions are now accessible through the global $wpmc_core variable.
+Those functions will return where a specific media entry is used, or which  media entries are used in a specific post.

 = 6.6.5 (2023/07/25) =
 * Update: Better checkboxes.
 * Update: Link to the posts in the References section.
 * Add: Support for Mailpoet.
-* Info: I am working hard on Media Cleaner.
-If you want to give me some love and motivation, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
-Thank you so much! 💖

 = 6.6.4 (2023/05/30) =
 * Update: Improved the UI and its elements.